 Hela faces him.
 “I do not mean to rule Asgard.”
 She lowers Gungnir, pointing it at Tyr.
 “I mean to raze it.”

-Hela lets lose another blast from the tip of the spear, tilting it to fire just over Tyr’s shoulder at the last moment.
+Hela lets loose another blast from the tip of the spear, tilting it to fire just over Tyr’s shoulder at the last moment.

 Odin’s throne erupts, melted and singed fragments raining down over the throne room.
 Over Tyr.
 He quivers, blinking away tears.